rafa-andrade/spring-kafka-checkout/README.md

 ## Introduction

 The `spring-kafka-checkout` project simulates a microservice for e-commerce checkout.
-It demonstrates the integration of Java 17, Spring Boot 3, Kafka, and Gradle.
+It demonstrates the integration of Java 17, Spring Boot 3, and Kafka.
 This project provides a basic setup for handling asynchronous transaction processing, with events sent to a Kafka topic and consumed by different processors for status updates.

 ## Features